Markus Wolff

 Markus Wolff is a German born American artist, musician and writer.

 An original member of Crash Worship, Pure, and collaborator with A Minority Of One, Blood Axis, L'Acéphale and several others, Wolff has produced works of art, sculptures, graphic design and music since the late 80's.

-As a writer, he contributes to the journal Tyr and one of the editors of Hex Magazine.
+As a writer, he contributes to the journal Tyr and is one of the editors of Hex Magazine.

 His creative musical works are collectively known as Waldteufel, a name taken from Emile Waldteufel.

 He currently resides in Portland, Oregon.